scottshuynh/hdlworkflow/README.md

 + [gtkwave](https://github.com/gtkwave/gtkwave)

 ## Simulation compatibility table
-Each column shows support simulators and their compatibility with tools listed in the left-most column.
+The table below shows supported simulators and their compatibility with tools listed in the left-most column.

 |           | nvc                   | Riviera-PRO                   | Vivado                        |
 | ---       | :---:                 | :---:                         | :---:                         |